-Two weeks ago at the GPE Financing Conference in Dakar, world leaders, ministers, civil society leaders, education experts, philanthropic foundations, and the private sector came together and made huge progress toward this objective.
+In February at the GPE Financing Conference in Dakar, world leaders, ministers, civil society leaders, education experts, philanthropic foundations, and the private sector came together and made huge progress toward this objective.
 Donor countries nearly doubled their financial contributions to GPE, from US$1.3 billion over the past three years to US$2.3 billion for 2018-2020.
 This will allow GPE to expand its operations by about $300 million annually over the next three years.

 The biggest boost in education financing came from developing countries themselves, as they committed to increasing public expenditure for education to US$110 billion for 2018-2020, up from $80 billion pledged for 2015-2017.
 This increase in public expenditure is a step in the right direction towards the Commission’s recommendation that low- and middle-income countries increase their domestic spending for education from 4 to 5.8 percent of GDP by 2030.